How to use your bathroom scale as a fuel gauge

 The next time I took a break was in July 2016, when I had to eat high carb and not fast for a week in preparation for some metabolic testing.
 As soon as the testing was over, I was back on the Protocol and started losing again.
 I have been going strong ever since, with small gains here and there brought on by restaurant meals and Thanksgiving.

 I have now I reached my ultimate goal for scale weight, weighing in at 122.4 pounds with a body fat percentage of 25.7%, which means that I have lost approximately 37.5 pounds of body fat.
 The Protocol is the only thing that has brought me sustained weight loss, and I plan to follow it for the rest of my life!

-While weighing yourself every day isn’t much fun, the national weight control registry data indicates that people who have successfully lost weight and kept it off weigh themselves regularly.
+While weighing yourself every day isn’t much fun, the national weight control registry data indicate that people who have successfully lost weight and kept it off weigh themselves regularly.
 Rebecca’s intended long term maintenance plan will likely be to weigh herself regularly and fast again once her weight goes outside her target range.

 Better than calorie counting?

 Some people who first try low carb or keto find that they initially lose a lot of weight eating to satiety as their blood glucose and insulin levels drop to healthier levels.
 However, in the long term, many people find that they need to be more disciplined and mindful of how much and/or how often they are eating to reach their optimal level of body composition.